 You can’t go wrong by sticking to the basics.
 This stainless steel box grater has four sides for different grating sizes: coarse grating, medium grating, fine grating/zester, and even a slicer.
 It’s basic and very functional.
 It only takes up a little space, and you can’t beat the price.

-We personally use a steel box grater for all of our mozzarella shredding needs.
+We personally use a steel box grater for all of our mozzarella and parmesan shredding needs.

 This set has everything you need to grate cheese.
 It comes with a four-sided box grater, a Parmesan grater, a zester, and a Y peeler.
 Not only can you grate cheese but you can zest lemon, grate chocolate, and slice cheese.